mbarqawi/FlowHistoryCleaner/README.md

-# FlowHistoryCleaner
+# Flow History Cleaner

-Application that deletes the Table and the queues in the Logic app Standard storage account
+Application that deletes the Tables and the Queues in the Logic app Standard storage account.

 ## How to download  the application